The Washington D.C. Training Institute for Couples Therapy with Jette Simon

 The primary focus of Session III is on clinical practice and supervision of client sessions.

-• The Containment processes and the specific process for resolving rage.
+• The containment processes and the specific process for resolving rage.

-• The process of full Positive Containment.
+• The process of full positive containment.

 • Re-visioning the relationship.